jasoncable/i-can-program-too/manuscript/Chapter08.md

 Sometimes we want the code above ours to handle lower level exceptions.
 A prime example of this is that we often implement exception handlers in our web applications at the top most level to provide a mechanism for catching _all_ exceptions in the exact same way and log them to a file, Windows Event Viewer, a database, or a 3rd party systems management platform.

 If we want to use a `try`-`catch` block to perform some sort of operation before letting the exception bubble up the stack, we can re-throw the exception from the catch block with the `throw;` statement.
+If you are not going to use the exception data within the `catch` block, omit the parentheses and type + variable declaration as follows.

     try
     {
         DoSomethingHere();
     }
-    catch (Exception exc)
+    catch
     {
         throw;
     }